SimpleELN-Team/SimpleELN-Documentation/source/installation/personal/installer.rst

             Here is a step-by-step guide to running the portable version of the SimpleELN **Personal Edition** on Linux:

-            1. Download the portable application file (SimpleELN-Personal-Portable-linux-{arch}-{version}.tar.gz for Linux) from the official website or a trusted source.
+            1. Download the portable application file (:custom-color-primary-bold:`SimpleELN-Personal-Portable-linux-{arch}-{version}.tar.gz` for Linux) from the official website or a trusted source.
             2. Extract the downloaded .tar.gz file to a folder (eg. /target/directory).

                 .. code-block:: sh